 Our proposal will:

-- Deliver 22 new homes, including eight affordable homes that increase housing choice in the town for existing and new residents
+- Deliver up to 22 new homes, including eight affordable homes that increase housing choice in the town

-- Be designed to be sympathetic and complimentary to the existing rich, architectural vernacular
+- Be designed to be sympathetic and complimentary to the existing rich character

 - Enhance existing hedgerows and woodland and introduce new native species increasing local biodiversity